wosnerdwarriors/wos-countdown-voice/README.md

 ```
 If you don't have this option, try restarting discord.

+# Known Issues
+* when CPU is lacking, the counting may go out of sync.
+Consider running on a dedicated server

 # Bugs?
 This was very recently written and hasn't had extensive testing so expect there may be some issues.
 Please ping deathmarcher on our discord server which you can find a link to on https://wosnerds.com/